Biology

 Gemsbok (Oryx gazella)

 This is a large antelope that belongs to the Bovidae family.
 A distinctive feature is their black mask around a white snout.
-They inhabit arid plains and deserts, although they can also found on rocky slopes and dense scrubland.
+They inhabit arid plains and deserts, although they can also be found on rocky slopes and dense scrubland.
 It is herbivorous and they make up groups of 30 to 50 individuals.
-Both sexes have horns, although that of the female is shorter and thinner.
+Both sexes have horns, although those of the female are shorter and thinner.

 Guanaco (lama guanicoe)